-Founded in 1783 and incorporated in 1966, the Village of Gagetown is steeped in history.
-A vibrant farming and forestry community in the 19th and 20th centuries, today Gagetown is a welcome respite for artists, artisans, bird watchers, boaters, and foodies!
+Established in 1783 and incorporated in 1966, the Village of Gagetown carries a rich historical legacy.
+Once a bustling hub for farming and forestry in the 19th and 20th centuries, Gagetown now serves as an inviting haven for artists, craftspeople, bird enthusiasts, boaters, and gourmet lovers.

-The Village of Gagetown is an historic Loyalist community that served as a stop for river boats during the 1800s and early 1900s.
+The Village of Gagetown is a historic Loyalist settlement that functioned as a stopover for river boats during the 1800s and early 1900s.

-Tour the many studios featuring pottery, weaving and art and enjoy watching the artists work.
-Step back in time as you experience the historic sites of Queens County Heritage, the 1786 Tilley House, birthplace of Father of Confederation Sir Samuel Leonard Tilley, the 1836 Queens County Court House, and the Loomcrofters Studio, believed to be the oldest building still standing in New Brunswick.
+You can take a tour of various studios showcasing pottery, weaving, and art while witnessing artists at work.
+Embark on a journey into the past as you explore the historic landmarks of Queens County Heritage, including the 1786 Tilley House, the birthplace of Confederation Father Sir Samuel Leonard Tilley, the 1836 Queens County Court House, and the Loomcrofters Studio, purportedly the oldest building still intact in New Brunswick.

-The charm of the Bed and Breakfast is never better experienced than in the Village of Gagetown.
-The Village offers attractive turn-of-the century architecture and décor to complement the down-home friendliness of the residents.
+The allure of the Bed and Breakfast experience truly shines in the Village of Gagetown.
+The Village offers beautiful turn-of-the-century architecture and décor, paired with the genuine friendliness of its residents.

-The Village features a full service marina in the core of the Village for the serious boaters.
-The Queens County Fair, held in mid September, continues to be one of the oldest and largest country fairs.
+A full-service marina located at the heart of the Village caters to dedicated boaters.
+The Queens County Fair, held in mid-September, remains one of the oldest and largest country fairs.